Add your Mac to Find My

 You can add your Mac to Find My to help you locate and protect it if it’s ever lost or stolen.

-Note: For a Mac with macOS 10.14 or earlier, see the Apple Support article Set up Find My iPhone on your devices.
+Note: For a Mac with macOS 10.14 or earlier, see the Apple Support article Set up Find My iPhone on all of your devices.

 In addition, Activation Lock is automatically turned on to prevent anyone else from activating and using your device, even if it’s completely erased.
 See Activation Lock and Find My on Mac.

-If you’ve already set up Find My on this Mac, you don’t need to complete this task.
+If you already set up Find My on this Mac, you don’t need to complete this task.

 On your Mac, choose Apple menu > System Preferences, then click Apple ID.

 If you don’t see Apple ID, click Sign In, then sign in with your Apple ID or click Create Apple ID (if you don’t already have one).